saojs/kopy/docs/generator.md

 - Type: `(prompt: enquirer.prompt) => void`

-By default, running `generator.emulate()` will emulate using the initial values for prompts, the `emulator` it uses looks like:
+By default, running `generator.emulate()` will emulate using the default values for prompts, the `emulator` it uses looks like:

 ```js
 const defaultEmulator = prompt => {